Skip to main content

 • Money order

-If your school accepts credit card payments without charging fees, and you are confident in your ability to pay off the tuition within a few months, it might be worth considering.
+If your school accepts credit card payments without charging fees, and you are confident in your ability to pay off the student fees within a few months, it might be worth considering.
 However, it is important to note that most Canadian colleges and universities do not accept credit cards as a form of payment, and if they do, they are likely to pass on the associated costs to the student.

 Visit our student personal finance guide.